-New research on stroke aims to help recoveryJune 20th, 2014 in Neuroscience /
+New research on stroke aims to help recoveryJune 20, 2014 in Medicine & Health / Neuroscience

 Stroke is the leading cause of adult disability worldwide but new funding of $1.2 million for research at the University of Auckland aims to better help people recover normal movement after stroke.